 Benign intracranial hypertension (pseudotumor cerebri), confusion, depression, optic neuritis, and psychotic reactions have been reported rarely.
 Bulging fontanels, as a sign of benign intracranial hypertension in infants, have been reported rarely.

-A lupus-like syndrome associated with pulmonary reactions to nitrofurantoin has been reported.
-Also, angioedema; maculopapular, erythematous, or eczematous eruptions; pruritus; urticaria; anaphylaxis; arthralgia; myalgia; drug fever; chills; and vasculitis (sometimes associated with pulmonary reactions) have been reported.
+Allergic: A lupus-like syndrome associated with pulmonary reactions to nitrofurantoin has been reported.
+Also, angioedema; maculopapular, erythematous, or eczematous eruptions; pruritus; urticaria; anaphylaxis; arthralgia; myalgia; drug fever; and chills have been reported.
 Hypersensitivity reactions represent the most frequent spontaneously-reported adverse events in worldwide postmarketing experience with nitrofurantoin formulations.

 Occasional incidents of acute overdosage of Nitrofurantoin Macrocrystals have not resulted in any specific symptoms other than vomiting.
 Induction of emesis is recommended.
 There is no specific antidote, but a high fluid intake should be maintained to promote urinary excretion of the drug.
 It is dialyzable.

-50 to 100 mg four times a day - the lower dosage level is recommended for uncomplicated urinary tract infections.
+Adults: 50 to 100 mg four times a day -- the lower dosage level is recommended for uncomplicated urinary tract infections.

 Therapy should be continued for one week or for at least 3 days after sterility of the urine is obtained.
 Continued infection indicates the need for reevaluation.